I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 Kaysun Corporation, a custom injection molder, has a chatbot that cleverly targets people based on what they've done before.
 For example, if you’ve already downloaded a guide on a certain topic, the bot might pop up on a related page and offer you the next logical piece of content to check out.

 This is a fantastic way to use your CRM data to nurture leads proactively.
-The bot doesn't wait for you to ask for something; it anticipates what you might need and offers it up, gently guiding you along.
+The bot anticipates what a visitor might need based on their history and offers it up, gently guiding them along.

 What's great about it: